pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 The robot starts driving in _forever_ mode.
 This is useful because we don't know the distance in advance (see [Chapter&nbsp;3.3](/learn/making-programs/basic-robot-navigation/#drive-forever-until-you-change-course)).
-Then it waits until the Compare block gives True.
+Then it waits until the Value Compare block gives True.
 In other words, it waits until the measured distance is 500 mm or less.
 Then the robot stops because of the Drive Base Stop block.

 **Challenge #5.2.B: Don't move** ⸺ Under some conditions, the program above won't do anything at all.
 Why and when is that the case?
-Support your theory by adding a Print block to reveal the value of the Compare block just before and after the Wait Until block.
+Support your theory by adding a Print block to reveal the value of the Value Compare block just before and after the Wait Until block.
 {: .notice--primary}